 Benedictine Values in Action

 Explore the most famous wilderness canoe location in the WORLD!
-Located just a hop, skip, and a jump away, learn paddling and camping skills while fi shing and exploring the Canadian Shield country.
+Located just a hop, skip and a jump away, learn paddling and camping skills while fishing and exploring the Canadian Shield country.
 Two canoe trip options.
 Difficulty: Moderate

 Hike along part of the North Country National Scenic Trail.
-The trail hugs the shoreline of Lake Superior, providing hikers with amazing views of sandstone cliffs, sand dunes, waterfalls, lakes and forest.
+The trail hugs the shoreline of Lake Superior; providing hikers with amazing views of sandstone cliffs, sand dunes, waterfalls, lakes and forest.
 Due to the popularity of this trip, we added a second trip.
 Both trips are expected to fill so sign up ASAP.
 Trip Difficulty: Moderate

 Do you have a passion for social justice?

 This orientation program is designed to assist new international students upon their arrival to the United States and in their transition to college.
-The agenda includes information about immigration regulations, cultural adjustment and;awareness, vital services on campus and participating in fun events around Duluth and information sessions about services on campus.
+The agenda includes information about immigration regulations, cultural adjustment and;awareness, vital services on campus and participating in fun events around Duluth.

-At St. Scholastica an international student is defined as a person who wishes to pursue an academic program or degree while on an F-1 or J-1 visa, these students are not U.S. Citizens, permanent residents or refugees.
-Due to legally required aspects of the program international student orientation is required for the students defined above, and is an invitation only program.
+At St. Scholastica, an international student is defined as a person who wishes to pursue an academic program or degree while on an F-1; these students are not U.S. citizens, permanent residents or refugees.
+Due to immigration regulations, international student orientation is required for the students defined above, and is an invitation-only program.

 $75 (charged to the student's account).
 This event is by invitation only.